BestTimesToVisit.com Logo

 Getting Around Lisbon, Portugal

 Cost:Single ticket around €1.50, day pass around €6.00.
-Purchase tickets at metro stations or using the Viva Viagem rechargeable card.
+Purchase tickets at metro stations or use the Viva Viagem rechargeable card.

 Tram 28

 This iconic tram line winds through the historic neighborhoods of Alfama and Graça, offering a charming and scenic journey.
-It's a popular tourist attraction, but a great way to see the city.
+It's a popular tourist attraction, so expect crowds.

-Cost:Single ticket around €3.00 (same as regular metro ticket).
-Use a Viva Viagem card.
+Cost:Single ticket around €3.00 (same as regular metro/bus ticket).
+Use a Viva Viagem card for ease.

 Elevador de Santa Justa

-Tip:Purchase tickets in advance online to skip the often long queues, especially during peak tourist season.
-The views from the top are stunning, so take your time to enjoy them.
+Tip:Purchase tickets in advance online to skip the often-long queues, especially during peak season.
+It's a short ride, but the views are worth it.

 Uber/Bolt

-Ride-hailing apps like Uber and Bolt are readily available and offer a convenient alternative to taxis, especially for longer distances or late-night travel.
+Ride-hailing apps like Uber and Bolt are readily available in Lisbon, offering a convenient alternative to public transport, particularly at night or for longer distances.

-Cost:Varies depending on distance and demand; check the app for an estimated fare before requesting a ride.
+Cost:Varies depending on distance and demand.
+Check the app for estimated fares.

 Similar Destinations